Frits Sissing: Career

-He presented the television show Blik op de weg.
+He presented the television show Blik op de weg, a show about road transport, traffic violations and other situations that occur on the road.
 He presents the television show Tussen Kunst & Kitsch since September 2015.
-He also presents the television show Maestro.
+In the show, guests bring objects to an antique expert who describes the object, provides historic context where possible and also estimates the value of the object.

+Sissing plays a role in the 2017 film Pestkop directed by Sjoerd de Bont.
 In 2021, he appeared in the photography game show Het perfecte plaatje in which contestants compete to create the best photo in various challenges.
 He finished in second place.

-He presented the 20th edition of the Musical Awards in April 2022.
+Sissing presented the 20th edition of the Musical Awards in April 2022.
+He also presented many other editions of the Musical Awards.